*PROGRAM PENDING FINAL COLLEGE APPROVAL*

 This course will take advantage of the particular situation we find ourselves in – living in the beautiful, iconic, historically rich foreign city of Rome – to simultaneously pursue visual and written work and art historical study.
 In Rome, we will explore Renaissance and Baroque visual and narrative styles, applying them both to creative experiments and to our analysis of contemporary global art in Venice.

 Students with a background and/or interest in photography, writing, cinema, fine art, and art history are encouraged to apply.
 This course satisfies an Art History elective requirement in the BS Still Photography and BFA in Film, Photography and Visual Art degrees.

 $4,500 (pending confirmation of rates and enrollment)

-Program cost includes tuition (3 CPMA credits), studio fee and housing in Rome (Cornell apartments in the very center of the city), museum entrance fees, three-day trip to Venice and international medical insurance.
-Cost does not include international airfare, meals, $35 application fee, passport, independent personal travel, other personal expenses or souvenirs.
-A competent digital still camera, laptop computer and money for meals will be required.
+Program costs will include tuition (3 CPMA credits), studio fee and housing in Rome (Cornell apartments in the very center of the city), museum entrance fees, four-day trip to Venice and International Student ID.
+A competent digital still camera, laptop computer, and money for meals will be required.
 Italian language skills are helpful but not required.

 All applicants must email Professor Nicholas Muellner at email@example.com

-with brief declaration of interest.
-No prerequisites; preference given to those with course experience in photography, film, visual art, and art history.
+with a brief declaration of interest.
+No prerequisites; preference is given to those with course experience in photography, film, visual art, and art history.